-The bijection in \eqref{corres} is sign-preserving if and only if the bijection between moduli spaces on the broken piece $X_{\subset}$ of \eqref{bpiece} containing the self-intersection point $x \in \phi(L)$ is orientation preserving.
-This can always be achieved by changing the orientation on the determinant line $\DD_x^+$.
-The bijection preserves the cellular constraints at the evaluation maps by construction. \end{proof}
+The bijection in \eqref{eq:corres} is sign-preserving if and only if the bijection between moduli spaces on the broken piece $X_\subset$ of \eqref{bpiece} containing the self-intersection point $x \in \phi(L)$ is orientation preserving.
+This can always be achieved by changing the orientation on the determinant line $\DD_x^+$. \end{proof}